Configuration weights in coupled-cluster theory: Results

+We first note that the FCI weights up to quadruples sum to $0.99972$ at $R_e$, $0.99802$ at $1.3R_e$, and $0.99063$ at $1.6R_e$ and, thus, excited determinants beyond quadruples contribute less than $1\%$ at all three distances.
 The RHF reference determinant is $\ket{1\pi^45\sigma^2}$ where, for convenience, we have included only the highest-lying occupied orbitals in the notation.
-It has a weight of $0.892$ in the FCI wave function at the equilibrium distance, dropping rapidly to $0.780$ and $0.535$ at $1.3R_e$ and $1.6R_e$, respectively.
+It has a weight of $0.892$ in the FCI wave function at the equilibrium distance, dropping rapidly to $0.781$ and $0.536$ at $1.3R_e$ and $1.6R_e$, respectively.
 The dominant double-excited configuration in the FCI wave function is $\ket{1\pi^25\sigma^22\pi^2}$ with a weight of $0.025$ ($25\%$ of $W_2$) at the equilibrium distance, increasing to $0.042$ ($22\%$) at $1.3R_e$ and $0.173$ ($48\%$) at $1.6R_e$.
 Also, at $1.6R_e$ the quadruple-excited configuration $\ket{5\sigma^22\pi^4}$ becomes non-negligible with a weight of $0.027$ ($36\%$ of $W_4$) in the FCI wave function.
-At $R_e$ and $1.3R_e$ the CCSD and QCCSD weights are in good agreement with the FCI weights.
-At $1.6R_e$, however, the CCSD method severely underestimates the FCI reference weight and overestimates the doubles weight, indicating a failure of the CCSD method.
-On the other hand, the QCCSD model only modifies the bra state compared with the CCSD model and provides a much-improved approximation of the FCI weights.
+At $R_e$ and $1.3R_e$ the CCSD and QCCSD weights are in reasonably good agreement with the FCI weights.
+At $1.6R_e$, however, the CCSD method severely underestimates the FCI reference weight and overestimates the doubles weight, indicating a failure of the CCSD method despite an energy error on the same order of magnitude as at the shorter bond distances.
+On the other hand, the QCCSD model only modifies the bra state compared with the CCSD model and provides a much-improved approximation of the FCI weights with roughly the same energy errors.
 This can be attributed to the fact that disconnected triples and quadruples are included in $\bra{\tilde{\Psi}^{\text{QCCSD}}}$.
 These contribute not only to the triples and quadruples weights but also to the reference, singles, and doubles weights.
 In addition, the singles and doubles amplitudes are indirectly affected by the quadratic term of the bra through the amplitude equations.

+The CC2 weights are quite similar to the CCSD ones, deviating significantly from the FCI ones as the \ce{N2} bond is elongated, but with much greater energy errors, all \emph{below} the FCI energy.
+Including triples in the description improves the energy but does not improve the agreement for the weights.
+In fact, the reference and doubles weights are even further from the FCI ones than the CCSD weights, especially for the CCSD(T) model, although the CCSD(T), CC3, and CCSDT energies agree to within $\sim 10\,\text{mE}_\text{h}$ at all three distances.